-It will also promote sustainableopportunities and a strong economy for Nevada.
+It will also promote sustainable outdoor recreation opportunities and a strong outdoor economy for Nevada.

-Lieutenant Governor Lisa Cano Burkhead will serve as Chair of the Advisory Board on.
+Lieutenant Governor Lisa Cano Burkhead will serve as Chair of the Advisory Board on Outdoor Recreation.
 She was also one of the many agency leaders at Mormon Station State Historic Park to witness Sisolak signing the agreement.

-“is a major part of Nevada’s economy in so many ways, and I am thrilled to see the ways the new Nevada Agreement for Shared Stewardship will help us tackle our challenges and advance some of the most beautiful parts of our state,” said Burkhead.
+“Outdoor recreation is a major part of Nevada’s economy in so many ways, and I am thrilled to see the ways the new Nevada Agreement for Recreation Shared Stewardship will help us tackle our challenges and advance some of the most beautiful parts of our state,” said Burkhead.

-- Create a strategic plan for advancing sustainable throughout Nevada by strengthening collaboration, sharing data and resources, and leveraging access to funding opportunities.
+- Create a strategic plan for advancing sustainable outdoor recreation throughout Nevada by strengthening collaboration, sharing data and resources, and leveraging access to funding opportunities.

-- Promote environmental stewardship through strategic, coordinated messaging centered on responsible ethics.
+- Promote environmental stewardship through strategic, coordinated messaging centered on responsible recreation ethics.

 “We are all in this together, from the Local and Tribal and State levels all the way up to the Federal Government.
-I am thrilled to witness the great work that our state agencies are doing to lead inpolicy, and I am excited to see the progress we can make when we all get to work,” said Burkhead.
+I am thrilled to witness the great work that our state agencies are doing to lead in outdoor recreation policy, and I am excited to see the progress we can make when we all get to work,” said Burkhead.